- Height: 10-14 inches

 Food / Diet

+In addition to type of food, another important consideration is portion control.
 Like many smaller breeds, it’s easy to coddle the Miniature Schnauzer with a lot of food and too little exercise, particularly if you live in the city.
 That’s why it will be important that you regulate its diet: give them plenty of exercise and don’t let them eat too much.
-To give your Miniature Schnauzer plenty of good nutrition, be sure to try cooking for it a while, mashing in chopped vegetables along with bits of meat to ensure it’s getting all the vitamins and minerals it needs.

 The Miniature Schnauzer is a loyal, fun dog that looks more like a classic breed than many people realize.